basilfx/SubDaap/README.md

 DAAP server/proxy for SubSonic: play your favorite tunes from SubSonic in iTunes!

+The motivation for this application comes from the fact that SubSonic does not ship a DAAP server, and OS X clients for SubSonic lack features, in my opinion.
+And after all, iTunes is a pretty intuitive and stable player.

 This project is an early and experiomental version.
 It hasn't been tested on systems other than OSX.